 A CEO transition is one of the most important things a company has to get right - yet 13% of companies will have to repeat it within 3 years.
-We look at what boards can do to smooth the handover and improve their chances of
+We look at what boards can do to smooth the handover and improve their chances of a robust CEO tenure.

 To gain a sharper sense of the challenge posed by CEO successions and transitions, as well as the risk involved, Russell Reynolds reviewed the member companies of the S&P 500 (as of August 1, 2018) and analyzed their CEO tenure and turnover rates between Jan.
 1, 2003, and Dec.
 31, 2015.1 Across these 500 companies, there were 688 CEO transitions over that 12-year period, with 40 percent of the firms experiencing two or more CEO transitions.